Set up the Client

 Storing the API key

-Section titled “Option 1”Create a separate file (e.g. secret_key.py) that contains your secret (secret = '<api-key>') and import it from there to use it.
+Section titled “Option 1”Create a separate file (e.g. secret_key.py) that contains your secret (api_key = '<api-key>') and import it from there to use it.
 This file is then excluded from source control (e.g. .gitignore).

 from secret import secret_keyThis ensures the API key stays on your local machine (when not located in shared folder or checked in).